wolf81/SpeechToAudioFile/README.md

 - -o "path to output file"
 - -l "locale to use for translation"

+Example: `./SpeechToAudioFile -t "สวัสดี" -l "th-TH" -o "~/Desktop/hello.aiff"`

+The result will be an audio file on the Desktop in which a Thai voice says 'sa-bai-dee', a Thai greeting.

 I use this project with a small Ruby script to parse some JSON files and convert the appropriate strings into audio files.

 ``` ruby